ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

             }
             // If user has liked the media, delete the like.
 Otherwise, post the like. if (likeState.userLike) {
                 // TODO: delete the like and dispatch the new like count to the state.
-Dispatching is already done in the getLikes function.
+Dispatching is already done in the getLikes and getLikeCount functions.
             } else {
                 // TODO: post the like and dispatch the new like count to the state.
-Dispatching is already done in the getLikes function.
+Dispatching is already done in the getLikes and getLikeCount functions.
             }
         } catch (e) {
             console.log("like error", (e as Error).message);